gddezero/gcp-samples/tpcds_dataproc/README.md

 ## Run TPC-DS 1000 tests

-After TPC-DS data is generated, run the following command to .
-Suggest to run the following command in tmux or screen session because it takes several minitues to hours to generate TPC-DS 1000 data
+After TPC-DS data is generated, run the following command to run tests.
+Suggest to run in tmux or screen session because it takes several minitues to hours to run TPC-DS tests depending on number of executors.
+Please change `num-executors` according to your worker vcores.

 ```bash
 cd /opt/gcp-samples/tpcds_dataproc